Wondering what I have been doing lately?

 How did you meet your husband?

-Now that’s a story!
+Now that’s a great love story!
 I met him between my first and second years of Teachers’ College.
 I was walking along Lockeport Beach and a friend introduced us.
 Glenn was from Ontario and was visiting Lockeport with a good friend who had relatives in the area.

 What do you feel most proud of?